User interview analysis – turning raw data into insights effectively

 - User personas

-Common mistakes
+Common mistakes in analyzing user interviews

 The best way to improve your user interview analysis skills is to practice and to learn from your experience.
 Here are some mistakes others already did to help you improve even faster: